manassaloi/manassaloi.github.io/_posts/2021-12-30-year-retrospective-2021.markdown

 - Joined the nearby gym again, this time with a personal trainer.
 The trainer was an idiot, so did not continue after the first month.
 - Created Indmoney account to invest in foreign markets.
 - Created Metamask, Opensea and other accounts to understand crypto more.
-- Invested in Cred Mint
+- Invested in Cred Mint.
 - Got a 5/5 rating in my performance review.
 I had always got 4/5 (Exceeds Expectations).
 This was the first time I got Outstanding. :Feels good man meme:
 - Bought my first tokens: Bitcoin, Etherium, and Matic.
 My crypto portfolio allocation is less than my one month's rent.
 I bought these to understand the ecosystem.
 So please don't take anything I write on crypto as investment advice.